HWVictor/HWVictor.github.io/README.md

 ## /about

-Contains an index.html file that defines the layout and content for the about page
+Contains an index.html file that defines the layout and content for the about page, it inherits the default layout and adds a title and some text explaining the site with some permalinks to the websites of the tools I used (GitHub and Jekyll)

 ## /assets/images